inngest/inngestgo/README.md

 // event is received by Inngest.
 //
 // It is invoked by Inngest, with each step being backed by Inngest's orchestrator.
-// Function state is automatically managed. func AccountCreated(ctx context.Context, input inngestgo.Input[AccountCreatedEvent]) (any, error) {
+// Function state is automatically managed, and persists across server restarts,
+// cloud migrations, and language changes. func AccountCreated(ctx context.Context, input inngestgo.Input[AccountCreatedEvent]) (any, error) {
 	// Sleep for a second, minute, hour, week across server restarts. step.Sleep(ctx, "initial-delay", time.Second)